Topic: Performance Management in Higher Education

 And that’s where we’re at.
 For the vast majority working in HE there is a sense that performance management is a stick to beat you with, rather than a tool for progress, reward, and self-development.

 Let’s not completely throw off the private sector approach to performance management when it comes to HE.
 There’s a lot of good in it, not least the strategic approach.
 But it needs to be applied differently within HE.

 Higher education performance management also needs to move on from the simplistic peer review process of appraisals.

 It needs to be more than that if it’s to be valued.
-It needs a collective approach which is also individualised.
-It needs to value HE staff as learners themselves, whilst forming a constant strategic part of the business-like management process of those working in HE.
+It needs a collective approach which is also individualized.
+It needs to value HE staff as learners themselves, while forming a constant strategic part of the business-like management process of those working in HE.
 And to satisfy the fact that the ‘product’ is development of people, who aren’t one and the same, the process needs to be clear and transparent.
 It needs to be useful and actually help both the individual employee and the institution to meet their goals.

 Individualised and Focused on Development

-Higher Education institutions have to realise the benefits of a private sector approach, but make it work for their distinctly public-facing nature.
+Higher Education institutions have to realize the benefits of a private sector approach, but make it work for their distinctly public-facing nature.
 At the end of the day, it’s the job of management to tick boxes in terms of things like audits and benchmarks for regulatory purposes.
-And if they want to do that well, they need to take an individualised approach to performance management which focuses on development of their staff just as much as their enrolled learners.
+And if they want to do that well, they need to take an individualized approach to performance management which focuses on development of their staff just as much as their enrolled learners.